 Attractions in Salamina include…

-- Nearby San Felix and a notable Wax Palm Forest – hiking/biking
+- San Felix and a the Wax Palm Forest (valle de la samaria) – hiking/biking

 - Panela Process